Pradumnasaraf/DevOps/docs/introduction.md

 DevOps is a set of practices that combines software development (Dev) and information technology operations (Ops) to shorten the systems development life cycle while providing continuous delivery with high software quality.
 DevOps is a culture, movement, or practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.

+If you notice DevOps has a infinity symbol, which means it's a continuous process.
+It's not a one-time activity.
+It's a continuous process of development and operations.
+It's explained in the below image:

 ## DevOps Lifecycle

 ![DevOps Lifecycle](../static/img/devops-lifecycle.png)